wallaceowen/FilaScale/README.md

 Download the code and burn it into a FilaScale board (or your own board, or a breadboard, with TFT and sensors connected)

+## The Hardware
+The KiCAD board design for FilaScale is at https://github.com/wallaceowen/FilaScaleBoard/tree/master

 ## Usage

 FilaScale listens for packets on the primary serial interface, maintaining a user interface in the background.